-Other causes are degenerative discs, abnormal curvature or spine alignments, narrowing of the spinal canal and referred pain in neighboring areas.
-Serious causes such as fractures, infections, cancer etc. are fortunately not as common.
+Other causes are degenerative discs, abnormal curvature or spine alignments, narrowing of the spinal canal, and referred pain in neighboring areas.
+Serious causes, such as fractures, infections, cancer, etc., are fortunately not as common.
 The pain may be located behind or extended into the legs.
 Pinching and weakness are addressed as sciatica, which radiates to the legs.
 Pain generators can be difficult to identify when dealing with back pain.
-This pain should be controlled by seeing a back pain specialist as continuous untreated pain causes distress and agony as well as harms most systems, such as mental, emotional and quality of life.
+This pain should be controlled by seeing a back pain specialist as continuous untreated pain causes distress and agony as well as harms most systems, such as mental, emotional, and quality of life.

-Muscle Relaxants – This drug acts as a central nervous system depressant and increases the mobility of tense muscles, relieves muscle strains or spasms from pain.
+Muscle Relaxants – This drug acts as a central nervous system depressant, increases the mobility of tense muscles, and relieves muscle strains or spasms from pain.
 There is no role for muscle relaxants in chronic pain management.

-Pain Medication – Narcotic drugs, also known as opioids or painkillers, modify the perception of pain through weakening of brain signals.
-Narcotic medicine, such as acute pain after surgery, is most often used to treat severe, short pain.
+Pain Medication – Narcotic drugs, also known as opioids or painkillers, modify the perception of pain through the weakening of brain signals.
+Narcotic medicine, such as acute pain after surgery, is most often used to treat severe, short-term pain.
 Narcotics are seldom used to treat long-term pain because they have many addictive side effects.

 Back Braces – A rear strap may be used to provide comfort and possibly reduce pain for some patients.
 There is some evidence that a corset-style inelastic brace, worn every day in combination with an exercise program for physical therapy, can speed the cure and reduce pain.
 After back surgery, a back brace can also be helpful.